Have you ever hired your own sailing boat for a few days? The sensation is awesome. It’s pure freedom, pure nature, and pure beauty.

-AnyBoat are in contact with many boat owners who rent their vessels.
+AnyBoat is in contact with many boat owners who rent their vessels.
 You can send an inquiry to [email protected] for more information.
-I have not used their service yet but their team has always been helpful by email.
+I have not used their service yet, but their team has always been helpful by email.

 4. Budget to hire a sailing boat in Australia

 Renting your own boat is not cheap, but it’s not an untouchable dream.
 It mostly depends on the size of the vessel and its age.
-Some boats are very luxurious and expensive, but some others won’t cost more than a room with ocean view in a resort.
-I did some comparisons in my articles about sailing the Whitsundays and sailing Fraser Island.
+Some ships are very luxurious and expensive, but some others won’t cost more than a room with ocean view in a resort.
+I made some comparisons in my articles about sailing the Whitsundays and sailing Fraser Island.

 When you look at prices, don’t forget you’ll have to add the petrol on top of that.